fgm/mongodb/README.md

 If all modules on the site expose their cache bins via `hook_flush_caches()`, there is no need to enable the mongodb_cache module.

+### mongodb_path

+As with the core Path plugin:

+* the `site_frontpage` variable defines what the MongoDB path plugin considers to be the home page of the site.
+It causes no MongoDB-specific behavior.
+* the `path_alias_whitelist` variable contains state information: an array of the first component of paths on which an alias may be found.
+It is rebuilt automatically by the MongoDB Path plugin, so it should not be modified in `settings.php`, as this would prevent its dynamic maintenance.

 ### mongodb_session

 EXAMPLE: